webdog/hyperledger-hackathon/README.md

-code stuff only, please refer to the wiki for all sort of information (inc. getting started)
+Dear hackers, welcome to the first Hyperledger Hackathon.
+Are you up for the challenge?
+Just 36 hours.
+Make it fast.
+Make it awesome.
+The wiki helps you to get going andprovides all sort of other information.